 Other variables that we use to estimate GDP except capacity utilization rate and electricity consumption point out that the high economic growth continuous.
 Especially, we estimate that the demand for services which declined in the last quarter of 2017 will increase by 3.0 percent in the first quarter of 2018.
-On the other hand, we anticipate that capacity utilization rate which increased by 0.9 percent in the last quarter of 2017 will decrease by 0.6 percent in the first quarter of 2018 (Table 8).Compared to the same quarter of the previous year, we expect increases in all items.
-Especially, we think that the increase of 11.9 percent in investment expectation over the next 12 months should be underlined.
-(Table 9).
+On the other hand, we anticipate that capacity utilization rate which increased by 0.9 percent in the last quarter of 2017 will decrease by 0.6 percent in the first quarter of 2018 (Table 8) Compared to the same quarter of the previous year, we expect the increases in all items.
+Especially, we observed that the increases of investment expectation over the next 12 months (11.9 percent) come to the forefront (Table 9).

-In the light of fully-released January, February and partly released March leading indicators, quarter-on-quarter growth rate is expected to be 1.4 percent and year-on-year growth rate is expected to be 7.2 percent in the first quarter of 2018.
+In the light of fully-released January, February and partly released March leading indicators, quarter-on-quarter growth rate is expected to be 1.4 percent and year-on-year growth rate is expected to be 7.5 percent in the first quarter of 2018.